 Editor: modify the text in P1013L16-18 as follows:

 The Maximum SC Rx MCS subfield contains the value of the maximum MCS index the STA supports for reception of single-carrier frames.
 Values 0-3 of this (#3097) subfield are reserved.
-Possible values for this subfield are shown in Table 21-18 (Modulation and coding scheme for SC).
+Possible values for this subfield are shown in Table 21-18 (Modulation and coding scheme for SC) (values for Extended SC MCSs are not valid for this field).

 Editor: modify the text in P1013L27-29 as follows:

 The Maximum SC Tx MCS subfield contains the value of the maximum MCS index the STA supports for transmission of single-carrierframes.
 Values 0-3 of this (#3097) subfield are reserved.
-Possible values for this subfield are shown in Table 21-18 (Modulation and coding scheme for SC)
+Possible values for this subfield are shown in Table 21-18 (Modulation and coding scheme for SC) (values for Extended SC MCSs are not valid for this field).

 Editor: Modify the text in P1044L39-43 (in subclause 8.4.2.141.1)

 The MCS field is set to an MCS value that the STA sending this element recommends that the peer STA indicated in the RA field of the Link Measurement Report frame use to transmit frames to this STA.
 The reference PER for selection of the MCS is 10-2 for an MPDU length of 4096 octets.
 The method by which the sending STA determines a suitable MCS for the peer STA is implementation specific.
+If the most significant bit of the MCS field is set to 1, and the lower 7 bits indicate values of 5 through 10, inclusive, or 12, the MCS should be interpreted as an Extended SC MCS, with MCSs 9.1, 12.1, 12.2 ,12.3, 12.4, 12.5 or 12 6 respectively, for lower bits values of 5,6,7,8,9,10,12 respectively.
+The most significant bit of the MCS field is set to 1 only if the receiving STA indicated Extended SC MCS supported capability in the Supported MCS set.

 Editor: Modify the text in P1325L61 (in subclause 10.7.9)